TycheSoftwares/woocommerce-abandoned-cart/readme.txt

 6. Product Report Tab.

 == Changelog ==

+= 5.8.4 (07.01.2021) =
+* Fix - Default template is not being created for a fresh installation.
+* Fix - Stats on the plugin dashboard do not match the Abandoned Orders tab.

 = 5.8.3 (06.11.2020) =
 * Fix - Added more changes related to sanitization of data & SQL queries to make the plugin WPCS compliant.